laurent22/joplin/README.md

 Currently, modifications of directories or files outside of Joplin are not updated back into Joplin, but this is being worked on.

-This feature is also being ported to mobile apps (specifically the Android app).
+This feature is also being ported to mobile apps.
+The Android version will be released shortly.

 <img width="64" src="https://raw.githubusercontent.com/laurent22/joplin/dev/Assets/LinuxIcons/256x256.png" align="left" /> **Joplin** is a free, open source note taking and to-do application, which can handle a large number of notes organised into notebooks.
 The notes are searchable, can be copied, tagged and modified either from the applications directly or from your own text editor.
 The notes are in [Markdown format](#markdown).